realjas/DecisionMaker_iOS/README.md

 TO DO:

+Fix the disaster that is the UI, currently. :)

-Redesign entire app.
+Redesign entire app adding the now-required 1024x1024 icon.

-Correct result font size to be dynamic
+Correct result font size to be dynamic.

-Correct result "bubble" scaling to fit/look correctly on screen in both potrait and landscape
+Correct result "bubble" scaling to fit/look correctly on screen in both potrait and landscape.

-Update Icon with redesign and add the required update of a 1024x1024 version.
+Make dynamic button more efficient merge for loops into a function that provides an array as a return.

+Add coin flipping sound effect when flipping a coin vs the "hmm" when deciding on options.

+DONE:

+Added comments to make the code easier to understand.

+Made a custom button subclass of UIButton to add custom behaviors.

+Update App from Swift 3 to Swift 5.

-Make decide button dynamic between coin flip when there are no entries in field to "decide" when there are more than one fields with values.
+Make decide button dynamic between "FLIP COIN" when there are no entries in field to "DECIDE" when there are more than one fields with values.